vmware/hamlet/spec/service-discovery.md

 across multiple SM or peers.
 How each SM builds the infrastructure where the services will run must be irrelevant to the SM Federation.

-A SM Federation comprises the following features and constraints
+A SM Federation comprises the following features and constraints:

 1. Several SM administrative domains, one for each member of the federation.
 2. Each SM of the federation can and will continue operating as a standalone SM,